xregistry/spec/core/spec.md

 }
 ```

-TODO: do we need a property with the URL to the latest Version?

 Where:
 - `id` MUST be the Resource's `id` and not the `id` of the latest Version
-- `self` is a URL to the Resource, not to the latest Version of the Resource
+- `self` is a URL to the Resource (with the `?meta`), not to the latest
+  Version of the Resource
 - `RESOURCE`, or `RESOURCEBase64`, depending on the type of the Resource's
   content, MUST only be included if requested via the `inline` query parameter
-  and `RESOURCEUri` is not set
+  and `RESOURCEUrl` is not set
-- `Content-Location` MUST be a URL to the latest Version of this Resource
+- if `Content-Location` is present then it MUST be a URL to the Version of the
-  in the `versions` collection
+  Resource in the `versions` collection - same as `latestUrl`

 The following query parameters MUST be supported by servers:
 - `inline` - See [inlining](#inlining) for more information